-With a flip of a switch, conference attendees are virtually transported from Vertiv's cozy booth to an edge solution outside of a school or to a macro cell site.
+With a flip of a switch, conference attendees are virtually transported from Vertiv's trade show booth to an edge solution outside of a school, data center or to a macro cell site.

 "It's difficult for an attendee to truly grasp how their designed edge solution will appear outside of a school while they're standing in a booth on the trade show floor," said Mike Belongie, COO at Axonom.
 "With virtual reality, we can quickly take them to the virtual environment to observe and explore the design."